 A Mindful Approach to Email: 3 Questions to Ask

-You can re-train your brain to be more mindful and intentional in the way you use email, which I teach more about in REWIRE, a program designed to help people build healthier habits and a better relationship with technology.
+You can re-train your brain to be more mindful and intentional in the way you use email and build a better relationship with technology.
 As with other negative patterns, it starts with asking yourself a few key questions to uncover the underlying reasons why you’re compelled to fall down the email rabbit hole so often.

 1.“Is this the best use of my time?”